YarkaS/ChessDebut/README.md

  # Team Members <br />
 My name is Yaroslava, I am a Front-End web developer in this team <br />
+My name is Andrew, I am a back-end developer in this team